-The 2020 IPPS Final Rule continues the Affordable Care Act (ACA) that hospitals scoring in the top quartile of the nation for Hospital-acquired Conditions (HACs) are subject to a 1% penalty reduction in payments.
-If the Hospital's HAC score remains in the highest quartile, the Hospital will continue to be subject to the 1% decrease.
-The Hospital's payment rates are expected to have a 0.03% negative impact under the Hospital Readmission Reduction Program and a 0.28% negative impact under the Value Based Purchasing Program as required by ACA.
-The impact of these quality pay-for-performance programs is estimated at \$1.0 million for federal fiscal year 2020, which is consistent with the payment reductions experienced in 2019.
+The 2021 IPPS Final Rule continues the Affordable Care Act (ACA) that hospitals scoring in the top quartile of the nation for Hospital-acquired Conditions (HACs) are subject to a 1% penalty reduction in payments.
+Since Hospital's HAC score is in the highest quartile, the Hospital will continue to be subject to the 1% decrease.
+The Hospital's payment rates are expected to have a 0.012% negative impact under the Hospital Readmission Reduction Program and a 0.323% negative impact under the Value Based Purchasing Program as required by ACA.
+The negative impact of these three quality pay-for-performance programs is estimated at \$1.070 million for federal fiscal year 2021, which is consistent with the payment reductions experienced in 2020.